QGFN: Controllable Greediness with Action Values: QGFN: controllable greediness through

 \section{QGFN: controllable greediness through $Q$}

 Leveraging the intuition from the example above, we now propose and investigate several ways in which we can use $Q$-functions to achieve our goal; we call this general idea \textbf{QGFN}.
 In particular, we present three variants of this idea, which are easy to implement and effective: $p$-greedy QGFNs, $p$-quantile QGFNs, and $p$-of-max QGFNs.
-In \S\ref{sec:results} and \S\ref{sec:analysis}, we show that these approaches provide a favourable trade-off between reward are diversity of the generated samples, during both training and inference.
+In \S\ref{sec:results} and \S\ref{sec:analysis}, we show that these approaches provide a favourable trade-off between reward and diversity, during both training and inference.

 As is common in GFlowNets, we train QGFN by sampling data from some behavior policy $\mu$.
-We train $F$ and $P_F$ (and use a uniform $P_B$) to minimize a flow consistency loss on the minibatch of sampled data.
+We train $F$ and $P_F$ (and use a uniform $P_B$) to minimize a flow balance loss on the minibatch of sampled data, using a temperature parameter $\beta$.
 Additionally, we train a $Q$-network to predict action values on the same minibatch (the choice of loss will be detailed later).
 Training the GFN and $Q$ on a variety of behaviors $\mu$ is possible because both are off-policy methods.
 Indeed, instead of choosing $\mu$ to be a noisy version of $P_F$ as is usual for GFNs, we combine the predictions of $P_F$ and $Q$ to form a \emph{greedier} behavior policy.
 In all proposed variants, this combination is modulated by a factor $p\in[0,1]$, where $p=0$ means that $\mu$ depends only on $P_F$, and $p=1$ means $\mu$ is greediest, as reflected by $Q$.
 The variants differ in the details of this combination.

-\paragraph{$p$-greedy QGFN} Here, we define $\mu$ as a mixture between $P_F$ and the $Q$-greedy policy, controlled by factor $p$:
+\myparagraph{$p$-greedy QGFN} Here, we define $\mu$ as a mixture between $P_F$ and the $Q$-greedy policy, controlled by factor $p$:

 In other words, we follow $P_F$, but with probability $p$, the greedy action according to $Q$ is picked.
 All states reachable by $P_F$ are still reachable by $\mu$.
 Note that $p$ can be changed to produce very different $\mu$ without having to retrain anything.